 - 1-2 dried chipotle chile

 - 1 cup dried cranberries, divided

 - Mix the cumin, oregano, thyme and salt together in a small bowl.
-Rub the spices over the entire brisket and let marinate for 8 - 24 hours.
+Rub the spices over the entire brisket.
+Place the coated brisket in a glass or ceramic dish.
+Cover with a lid, wax paper, or plastic wrap and let the brisket marinate for 8 to 24 hours in the refrigerator.

-- In a large slow cooker, layer the onions, garlic, and chipotle, then place the brisket on top.
+- In a large slow cooker, layer the onions, garlic, and chipotle, then place the brisket on top, fat cap facing upward.
 Pour the wine over the brisket, then sprinkle 1/3 cup dried cranberries on top.
 Set the slow cooker to high and the timer to 6 hours.

-- Slice the brisket thinly, and ladle a some sauce onto the slices.
+- Slice the brisket thinly, and ladle some sauce onto the slices.
 Serve the remaining sauce on the side.
-Garnish with chopped fresh cilantro if desired.
+Garnish with chopped fresh cilantro or parsley, if desired.